 We were pleased to welcome Simon King from Worcestershire's Young Carers in to school.
 He chatted to the children and put on a variety of activities that helped explain what makes a young carer and the support available.

 Thank you for all your support in collecting the Aldi stickers.
 We have now completed one poster and are part-filled on our second one.
 Keep bringing in the stickers - we have until 3rd November to complete it.

 Selected children from all year groups had the opportunity to meet author Robin Stevens at Worcester Cathedral.
 The children came back to school full of excitement and were definitely inspired to read more of the books they heard about!

 Head Boy and Girl

-Here are Head Boy Michal and Head Girl Katie.
-They have been chosen to take on these vitally important roles for the 2016/17 school year.
+Here are Head Boy Finley and Head Girl Alexis.
+They have been chosen to take on these vitally important roles for the 2019/20 school year.
 They will work alongside the other pupil-elected MPs in the Westacre Pariliament but will also work closely with Mrs Evans, Mrs Doolin and Mr Barber in making important decisions about school life.
-Well done Katie and Michal for your appointment- we are sure you will be amazing role models this year!
+Well done Alexis and Finley for your appointment- we are sure you will be amazing role models this year!